darkerz7/ActWatchSharp/README.md

 # [Core]ActWatchSharp for CounterStrikeSharp
-Notify players about button and trigger(Activator) interactions.
-Beta version of the plugin
+Notify players about button and trigger(Activator) interactions

 ## Features:
 1. Async functions